Welcome to Dewis Cymru - The place for wellbeing in Wales

 Raising concerns about social care services or care providers

-The Care and Social Services Inspectorate Wales (CSSiW) is responsible for ensuring all care services are safe for the people who use them.
-CSSiW regulates local council and voluntary sector services, as well as privately-owned personal (home) care agencies and residential care homes.
+The Care Inspectorate Wales (CIW) is responsible for ensuring all care services are safe for the people who use them.
+CIW regulates local council and voluntary sector services, as well as privately-owned personal (home) care agencies and residential care homes.
 Inspections are available online.
 General enquiries: 0300 7900 126.

 Social Care Wales has a similar role, but its focus is on ensuring the workforce which delivers social care services – the social workers and care workers – are qualified, skilled and competent.
 Call: 0300 303 3444.